ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/PDF.md

 - Immutable filesystem revisions, revision history and rollback.
 - Admin preview and download through pdf.js, with form and raw JSON test-data editors.
 - JSON Schema-assisted C# model generation.
-- Rendering to `byte[]`, or an `HttpResult` with inline/download content disposition.
+- Rendering to `byte[]`, a writable `Stream`, or an `HttpResult` with inline/download content disposition.
 - PNG rendering of one selected page, primarily for gallery thumbnails.

-The built-in implementation does **not** provide PDF merging, splitting, page reordering, encryption, password protection, digital signatures, timestamping, PDF/A conversion or validation, AcroForm filling, form flattening, tagged-PDF validation, OCR, PDF text extraction, or streaming output.
+The built-in implementation does **not** provide PDF merging, splitting, page reordering, encryption, password protection, digital signatures, timestamping, PDF/A conversion or validation, AcroForm filling, form flattening, tagged-PDF validation, OCR, or PDF text extraction.
 Use a separate PDF library before or after rendering, or replace/wrap `IPdfRenderer`, when an application needs those features.

 PDF import in Studio is a visual reconstruction aid, not a structural PDF importer.
 The browser rasterises